CoderFemi/PythonCourse/README.md

 ## Python Operators
 - Mathematical operations are basically the same as in JS.
 A unique operator is the floor division operator `//` which gives the quotient of a division operation.
 E.g. `4.5 // 2` returns 4 as the quotient.
 - f-Strings provide the same functionality as string literals in Javascript.
 A string can contain variables by simply prepending an f to the string.
-- Comparism operators are also the same. if-else statements use almost the same syntax.
+- Comparism operators are also the same. `if-else` statements use almost the same syntax. `if-in` statements are used to check for items in a list or string (JS includes() equivalent).
 - Logical operators are `and`, `or` and `not`.
 - Spacing and indentation have their significance in Python.
 Indented code below a statement signifies that the block of code is a child of that statement.

 ## Loops
 The while loop and the for-in loop are the two loops used in python.
 The range() function is used together with the for-in loop to specify iteration limits.

+## Functions
+Functions are defined in Python with the keyword `def`, a function name, a pair of parentheses followed by a colon.
+The code to be executed by the function is indented on subsequent lines as a code block.
+Python improves on `positional arguments` available in JS.
+It also has `keyword arguments`.
+When calling a function, arguments can be assigned values, in any order that is desired.

 ## Modules
 Python has built-in modules which are imported with the `import` keyword.
 An example is the random module.
 It has the `randint(int1, int2)` method which generates a random integer between two numbers.
 Also the `random()` method which generates a float between 0 and 1. random.shuffle() shuffles items in a list, and random.choice() randomly selects an item from a list or string.